 Students will develop and produce a weekly news or public affairs program for broadcast on local television.
 Emphasis is on story research, writing and producing a program under strict deadlines.
-Formats can include news, magazine and talk show while program topics can include local news, the arts, sports, community affairs, etc. Prerequisites: Either COM129 or COM142 or COM226 AND either ENG101ALP, ENG101E, or ENG101.
+Formats can include news, magazine and talk show while program topics can include local news, the arts, sports, community affairs, etc. Prerequisite: COM220 or COM226 AND either ENG101ALP, ENG101E, or ENG101.
 COM111 recommended.